thibault-charlottin/I294-platoons/README.md

 ## How to use this code
 You have two chaoices, either reuse the results and recreate the analysis results or launch the platoon detection and recreate all inputs for results analysis.<br>
 Once you have downloaded the data, we suggest you to create a 'data' folder and to place the data in it.<br>
-The code is run from the 'Console.ipynb' notebook.<be>
+The code is run from the 'Console.ipynb' notebook.<br>

 ##Licence
 This code is unde rlicence EUPL-1.2.